nicholas-mclaughlin/CPSC599GroupProject/README.md

 To train each model:

+Choosing best SVM Kernel: python3 crossValidationSVM.py
-SVM: python3
+Train SVM: python3 trainSVM.py
-CNN: Visit this google colab link: https://colab.research.google.com/drive/1iv7WFsqMX9SASDNnGordLPn26rPWMxbh?usp=sharing Transfer Learning Partial: python3 trainTransferPartial.py Transfer Learning Full: python3 trainTransferFull.py
+Train CNN: Visit this google colab link: https://colab.research.google.com/drive/1iv7WFsqMX9SASDNnGordLPn26rPWMxbh?usp=sharing
+Train Transfer Learning Partial: python3 trainTransferPartial.py
+Train Transfer Learning Full: python3 trainTransferFull.py
-MobileNet: python3 trainMobileNet.py
+Train MobileNet: python3 trainMobileNet.py

 You do not need to train the models first; we already have the trained models saved.
 You can skip to trying the application if you would like to but you can train if you wish.